osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 ### Limiting resource usage

-By default, the OSG pilot container will allow jobs to utilize the entire node's resources (CPUs, memory).
+By default, the container allows jobs to utilize the entire node's resources (CPUs, memory).
-If you don't want to allow jobs to use all of these, you can specify limits.

-You must specify limits in two places:
+To limit a container's resource consumptions, you may specify limits, which must be set in the following ways:

 -   As environment variables, limiting the resources the pilot offers to jobs.
 -   As options to the `docker run` command, limiting the resources the pilot container can use.

 #### CPUs